pigri/mitzu/README.md

 # Quick Start

-In this section we will describe how to start with `Mitzu` on your local machine.
+In this section, we will describe how to start with `Mitzu` on your local machine.
 Skip this section if you rather see `Mitzu` in a prepared notebook or webapp.
 Otherwise get ready and fire up your own data-science [notebook](https://jupyter.org/).
 ![Notebook example](https://raw.githubusercontent.com/mitzu-io/mitzu/main/resources/mitzu_notebook_hero.gif)

 ---

-Install Mitzu python library
+Install the Mitzu python library

 ```
 pip install mitzu